waveciou/waveciou/README.md

 ## 👀 About

-I'm a Frontend developer from Taiwan with 8+ years of experience in website development.
+I'm a Frontend developer from Taiwan with 8+ years of experience in website development.<br/>
 Passionate about exploring CSS and JavaScript and using them to create fun projects.

-I believe that a frontend developer is not just an engineer but also a creator.
+I believe that a frontend developer is not just an engineer but also a creator.<br/>
 And I hope through my creations to make the world a better place.

 ## 📚 Skills